Eric Roberts: Career

 He made his acting debut in 1974, appearing on the soap opera How to Survive a Marriage.
 He also appeared on the NBC daytime soap opera Another World originating the role of Ted Bancroft from February 14 to June 17, 1977.

 Roberts received Golden Globe Award nominations for his early starring roles in King of the Gypsies (1978) and Star 80 (1983).
 He was nominated for the Academy Award for Best Supporting Actor in 1985 for his role as the escaped convict Buck in the film Runaway Train; the award went to Don Ameche for Cocoon.
 In 1987, he won the Theatre World Award for his Broadway debut performance in Burn This.

 Roberts's other starring roles included Paul's Case (1980), Raggedy Man (1981), The Pope of Greenwich Village (1984), The Coca-Cola Kid (1985), Nobody's Fool (1986), Best of the Best (1989), By the Sword (1991), Final Analysis (1992), Best of the Best 2 (1993), The Specialist (1994), The Immortals (1995), It's My Party (1996), La Cucaracha (1998), and Purgatory (1999).

-In 1996, he appeared in the Doctor Who television film in the role of the Master.
-The onscreen wife of Roberts's human character, who is killed by her newly possessed husband taken over by the Master, is played by his real-life wife.
+He appeared in the 1996 Doctor Who television film as a paramedic, Bruce, whose body is possessed by the recurring villain the Master.
+Bruce's wife, who is killed by the Master, was played by Roberts's wife Eliza Garrett.
 He also co-starred in the 1996 television miniseries version of In Cold Blood, in the role of Perry Smith; he was nominated for a Satellite Award for Best Actor – Miniseries or Television Film.
 He starred in C-16 for its entire 1997 to 1998 run.
 He starred opposite John Ritter in the movie Tripfall in 1998.
 He played the Archangel Michael in The Prophecy II (1997).

 Roberts co-starred on the ABC situation comedy Less than Perfect.
 He appeared in an episode of CSI: Miami as Ken Kramer, a murderer on death row convicted of killing a young couple.
 Another notable TV appearance was the episode "Victims" of Law & Order: Special Victims Unit where he played Sam Winfield, a former cop turned vigilante.
 In the same year, he was also guest-starred on The L Word as Gabriel McCutcheon, the father of Shane McCutcheon.

 Roberts voiced the Superman villain Mongul in the animated series Justice League, and reprised his role in Justice League Unlimited in the episode "For the Man Who Has Everything".
 He performed the voice of Dark Danny in Nickelodeon's Danny Phantom.
 He appeared in the first season of Heroes as Thompson, an associate of Mr. Bennet.
 He then reprised the role in the third-season episode "Villains" and in the fourth-season "The Wall".